Nipah virus infection: Transmission

-Risks
+Risk factors

 The risk of exposure is high for hospital workers and caretakers of those infected with the virus.
 In Malaysia and Singapore, Nipah virus infected people with close contact to infected pigs.
 In Bangladesh and India, the disease has been linked to consumption of raw date palm sap (toddy), eating of fruits partially consumed by bats, and using water from wells inhabited by bats.

-Laboratory diagnosis
+Diagnosis

 During acute and convalescent stages of the disease, RNA can be detected using reverse transcriptase polymerase chain reaction (RT-PCR) from throat swabs, cerebrospinal fluid, urine and blood analysis.

 After recovery, IgG and IgM antibody detection can confirm a prior Nipah virus infection.
 Immunohistochemistry on tissues collected during autopsy also confirms the disease.

 Prevention

 Prevention through sanitary practices is the best protection.
 The likelihood of infection through animal transmission can be reduced by avoiding exposure to sick pigs, and to bats where the disease is endemic.
 Bats harbor a significantly higher proportion of zoonotic viruses than all other mammalian orders, and are known not to be affected by the many viruses they carry, apparently due to their developing special immune systems to deal with the stress of flying.
 Infection via bats can be caused by drinking raw palm sap (palm toddy) contaminated by bat excreta, eating fruits partially consumed by bats, and using water from wells infested by bats.
-Bats are known to drink toddy that is collected in open containers, and occasionally urinate in it, which contaminates it with the virus; switching to closed-top containers prevents transmission via this route.
-Outbreaks can be reduced by surveillance and awareness.
-The association of this disease with the reproductive cycle of bats is not well studied.
+Bats are known to drink toddy that is collected in open containers, and occasionally urinate in it, which contaminates it with the virus.

-Standard infection control practices can protect against human-to-human nosocomial infections.
+Standard infection control practices can protect against human-to-human hospital-acquired infections.
+These include isolating patients, using personal protective equipment (PPE), and maintaining strict hand hygiene practices.
+Individuals identified through contact tracing are tested and monitored until confirmed negative.
+Healthcare facilities must enforce rigorous infection prevention protocols when caring for suspected or confirmed cases.

-A subunit vaccine using the Hendra G protein was found to produce cross-protective antibodies against both henipavirus and nipahvirus; this has been used in monkeys to protect against Hendra virus, although its potential for use in humans has not been studied.
+In January 2024 a candidate vaccine, ChAdOx1 NipahB, commenced Phase I clinical trials after completing laboratory and animal testing.